WallyS02/Monitoring-Observability-Log-Aggregation-DevOps-Essentials/README.md

 They allow for quickly assessing the health of your system and are universal for all systems.
 ## Alerts
+Alerts are automatic notifications triggered when the system detects an anomaly \(e.g. high error rate, resource overload\) to quickly respond to issues before they impact end users.

+See how they are managed in different tools in below tools chapters.
 ## Log Aggregation
 ## SLA/SLO/SLI
 ## Prometheus